Memory Tiering on VDI workloads with Omnissa Horizon

 Horizon and App Volumes Agent 2506

-The ESXi hosts has a total Memory load of 75% during the Benchmarks
+The ESXi host has a total Memory load of 75% during the Benchmarks to ensure that the Tier 1 device (NVME SSD) is used.

 Comments